 ELEMENTARY CERTIFICATION PROGRAM FOR TEACHERS WHO HOLD A BILINGUAL (TYPE 29) CERTIFICATE/MASTER OF ARTS

-All coursework is offered during evenings or summer terms.
-The student teaching requirement for practicing Bilingual educators is met through their regular teaching assignment with supervisiion and class sessions with College of Education personnel.
+All coursework is offered during evenings or summer terms; the student teaching requirement for practicing Bilingual educators is met through their regular teaching assignment with supervision and class sessions with College of Education personnel.

 See complete admission requirements in College of Education introduction.

 Minimum 2.75 grade point average for Bachelorís level coursework